Connected Cities

 8:00

-Spark new connections during curated walks in Seattle to explore first hand how connection is being built and destroyed in our cities.
+Spark new connections during curated walks in Seattle to explore first hand how connection is being built and eroded in our cities.

 9:00